TMAJ Server Setup

 tomcat.home_dir contains a subdirectory called webapps, and that

-webapps contains a directory called ROOT.
+the webapps directory contains a subdirectory called ROOT.

 - Verify #3: Verify that the ServletURL for Tomcat and the tomcat